-Pair Dark Neutral Colors with Light Neutral Colors or White
+Pair Dark Neutral Colors With Light Neutral Colors or White

-Dark neutral colors look best with light neutrals with the same undertones, or the same color temperatures like warm with warm and cool with cool.
+Dark neutral colors look best with light neutrals with the same undertones or the same color temperatures like warm with warm and cool with cool.
 Learning about warm versus cool colors can give you a solid color foundation for building any color scheme.
-A cool charcoal gray looks best with cool and light neutrals, but can be accented with pops of warm non-neutral colors.
-A warm espresso brown look great with warm light neutrals, but can be accented with pops of cool color like aqua and blue.
+A cool charcoal gray looks best with cool and light neutrals but can be accented with pops of warm non-neutral colors.
+A warm espresso brown looks great with warm light neutrals but can be accented with pops of cool color like aqua and blue.

 Simple Tips for Creating a Monochromatic Neutral Color Scheme

-The monochromatic color scheme starts with a color that you truly love, and could easily live with.
-If deep espresso brown is your favorite color, and you've bought a sofa and chairs in that color, you could build a monochromatic color scheme around your furniture.
+The monochromatic color scheme starts with a color that you truly love and could easily live with.
+If deep espresso brown is your favorite color and you've bought a sofa and chairs in that color, you could build a monochromatic color scheme around your furniture.

-Try an Easy Neutral Color Scheme with Pops of Color
+Try an Easy Neutral Color Scheme With Pops of Color

-If you love the look of neutral walls and furniture, but still want to express your creative side, a neutral color scheme featuring pops of color is a wonderful choice.
-The beauty of a neutral color scheme as a backdrop is that you have the freedom to easily add brighter or heavily-saturated colors.
+If you love the look of neutral walls and furniture but still want to express your creative side, a neutral color scheme featuring pops of color is a wonderful choice.
+The beauty of a neutral color scheme as a backdrop is that you have the freedom to easily add brighter or heavily saturated colors.